By Lindsey Hayakawa

 Kara Walker is an American contemporary painter, silhouettist, print-maker, filmmaker, and installation artist.
-Walker was born in Stockton, CA, in 1969, but was raised in Atlanta, GA, starting at age 13.
+Walker was born in Stockton, CA, in 1969, but was raised in Atlanta, GA, from the age of 13.
 Walker received her BFA from the Atlanta College of Art in 1991, and received her MFA from the Rhode Island School of Design in 1994.

 The New York-based artist has shown her work in numerous exhibitions worldwide.
 Walker is acclaimed for her candid explorations of race, sexuality, gender, violence, and identity in her work.
 She is best known for her room-size installations of black cut-paper to create silhouette figures, referencing the history of slavery and the antebellum South in the United States through provocative and elaborate installations.
 Walker’s art explores the intersection between fact, fiction and fantasy, thus exposing the darker aspects of human behavior and the continuing power struggles at play.